 In Fall 2020, the City received a request for an Official Plan Amendment and Zoning By-Law Amendment for 1335 and 1339 Bank Street.
 The two properties are located on the east side of Bank Street at Riverside Drive, which were previously occupied by an auto repair shop, and Harvey’s fast-food restaurant.
 The proposed amendments would permit he development of a 26-storey (86 metre) high mixed-use building, which may include residential units, limited service hotel units, and ground floor retail.
 The proposal also includes 172 vehicle parking spaces and 269 bicycle parking spaces.
 Concerns have been raised about the traffic dynamics of integrating the traffic flow of these vehicles with an already busy intersection.

-An application for another Official Plan Amendment and Zoning By-Law Amendment was also recently received for a separate high-rise development immediately across the street, at 1330-1346 Bank Street/2211 Riverside Drive.
+An application for an Official Plan Amendment and Zoning By-Law Amendment was also recently received for a separate high-rise development immediately across the street, at 1330-1346 Bank Street/2211 Riverside Drive.
 The applicant is seeking permission for the future development of a 31-storey mixed use building as well as a 34-storey high-rise apartment dwelling.
 Parking is to be located primarily below grade and a parkette is proposed near the Bank Street and Riverside Drive North intersection.
 A Site Plan Control application has not yet been submitted and the design details remain conceptual in nature.
 The target date is May 13, 2021 for the City’s Planning Committee to consider the Official Plan and Zoning By-law Amendment applications for this site.

 Trainyards Developments/Industrial Avenue Issues

 In late November 2020, the new, larger Farm Boy Store opened, at the far northeast of the Trainyards Parcel backing onto Belfast Road.
-RPCA Board representative had emphasized the need for better pedestrian and cyclist connectivity through the Train Yards so customers could safely walk or cycle instead of driving.
+RPCA Board representatives had emphasized the need for better pedestrian and cyclist connectivity through the Train Yards so customers could safely walk or cycle instead of driving.

 Concerns have been raised about the lack of a direct exit onto Belfast Road and the increase in traffic congestion that has resulted near the exit by Bulk Barn, as well as the need for better signed crosswalks.
 The property management has indicated that they would be making some modifications to access routes to relieve congestion.